Great Movies about Portugal

 Such a photogenic country, there are many movies filmed here as well for example:

-The Boys of Brazil (1978) – Thriller about a secret Nazi organization and hunt for a former Nazi Doctor.
+The Boys of Brazil (1978) – Thriller about a secret Nazi organization wanting to re-invent itself and hunt for a former Nazi Doctor was filmed in parts in Lisbon.

 Keen James Bond fans will enjoy watching, On Her Majesty’s Secret Service (1969) to see his adventures through Europe with many scenes set in Lisbon and near Alcácer.